My Chrome Remote Desktop exits full screen

 How to fix Google Remote Desktop exit full screen

-After understanding the possible reasons for the issue, I guess you must be concerned about the ways to fix it.
-Before taking further solutions, make sure that you have turned on the monitor of the host computer.
+After understanding the possible reasons for the full screen of Chrome Remote Desktop not working, I guess you must be concerned about the ways to fix it.
+Before taking further measures, make sure that you have turned on the monitor of the host computer.

 On the client PC, hit F11 to go into immersive full screen mode in Chrome.
 F11 will make the remote display full-screen normally.
 Although this is the easiest way to make Chrome Remote Desktop full screen, there is still someone who doesn’t know or ignore the shortcut way.
 If it isn’t useful, just try the following ways.

 It seems that this way is more helpful than the last for most of the users.
-And the details are as follow:
+And the details are as follows:

 Go to “Settings” in the menu start, and then select “System”, choose “Display”, click on “Display resolution” and finally change it to 1920✕1080.
-Now you can fix it with little effort.
+Now, Chrome Remote Desktop screen size can be adjusted.

 A problem like “Chrome Remote Desktop exits full screen” always frustrates the users, which takes a toll on their feelings and mood.
-However, we still have some solutions to fix it, such as adjusting the resolution, changing the settings and so on.
-In addition, we can also choose the alternative to Chrome Remote Desktop if all the fixes fail.
-Wish you fix your issue as soon as possible.
+However, we still have some solutions to fix it, such as adjusting the resolution, changing the settings, and so on.
+In addition, we can also choose the alternative to Chrome Remote Desktop to get full screen experience if all the fixes fail.